How To Chop Up a Big Bunch of Parsley or Cilantro

-Chopping herbs isn’t a new skill to any cook in the kitchen, but we’ve recently come across a method that cuts down the time it takes to pick leaves off stems.
+Chopping herbs isn’t necessarily an arduous task, but we’ll gladly accept a method that cuts down the time it takes to pick leaves off stems.
 This is especially useful for cilantro and parsley, where it is often necessary to use just the leaves and not the stems.
-This is a simple trick, not one that will change your life, but it can speed up your herb prep quite a bit!
+This is a simple trick — not one that will change your life — but it can speed up your herb prep quite a bit!

 Here’s what we do: Instead of pulling leaves off stems one by one or in big clumps (and then rolling them together to make chopping easy), instead try to hold the bunch in your hand and run your knife straight down the stems.
 It’s like peeling or skinning a vegetable, or scraping scales off a fish.
 The majority of the leaves will be removed in just a few seconds, leaving only a few left on the inner stems.

 3 Steps for Easily Chopping a Bunch of Parsley or Cilantro